 “Well, uh, if the shoe fits . . . .”

-“But if every animal were to get what it required for self-defense, the mouse might qualify for a nuclear device.
-A dirty rat might build a dirty bomb.”
+“I assure you that I will never wear a shoe.
+Over and above that, if every animal were to get what it required for self-defense, the mouse might qualify for a nuclear device.
+A dirty mole might get support in learning how to build a dirty bomb.”

-Not too long after this, we went through a town where everyone seemed to have a rifle on his shoulder or a pistol on her hip.
-I thought I’d seen a sign as we were coming in that said it was mandatory here for everybody over a certain age to carry a loaded weapon, but we were going by it at a pretty good clip, and I wouldn’t swear that that’s exactly what it said.
+Speaking of weapons, it wasn’t long after this that we went through a town where everyone seemed to have a rifle on his shoulder or a pistol on her hip—or both.
+I thought I’d seen a sign as we were coming in that said it was mandatory here for everybody over a certain age to carry a loaded weapon, but we were going by it at a pretty good clip.
+I wouldn’t swear that’s what it said.
 But something like that.

-“How can they possibly justify all those guns?”
+“How can they possibly justify all these guns?”
 Jimmy wondered out loud.
-“It appears we’ve wandered into a political cartoon.”
+“It appears we’ve wandered into a war zone or a political cartoon.”

-I explained that with everybody armed everybody could feel safe.
+I told him that with everybody armed everybody could feel safe.
 “I mean, you’re not about to pull a gun on me if you know I have one, too.
-That’s the argument anyway.
 The gun rights people think that this should put an end to gun violence.”

 “Ha,” exploded Jimmy, “Everyone ‘packing heat,’ as they say, doesn’t make me feel one bit safer.”